haodata/SQL/README.md

 # SQL
-Use MySQL to analyze box office data for 2023
+1. Used MySQL for analyze box office data for 2023
+2. used MySQL for analyze three Chicago datasets.